MicrosoftDocs/well-architected/well-architected/cost-optimization/tradeoffs.md

 - Lateral movement between components that share resources is easier.
 A security event that compromises the availability of the application platform host or an individual application also has a larger blast radius.

-- Co-located resources share a workload identity and have less meaningful audit trails in access logs.
+- Co-located resources might share a workload identity and have less meaningful audit trails in access logs.

 - Network security controls must be broad enough to cover all co-located resources.
 This configuration potentially violates the principle of least privilege for some resources.